filippo-orru/agile-project-tasks/README.md

    - To reload: kill the script with control+c and restart it

 # Dev instructions
- To constantly auto-generate .css out of .scss files every time you apply a change, run watcher.bat (Windows), or watcher.sh (Mac and Linux).
+ - To constantly auto-generate .css out of .scss files every time you apply a change, run watcher.bat (Windows), or watcher.sh (Mac and Linux).
+ - To manually compile scss, run `npm run css`